-Tomcat is developed by Apache Foundation’s.
-It also known as Apache Tomcat.
-It is opensource web server for Java based web application.
+Tomcat is developed by Apache Foundations.
+It is known as Apache Tomcat.
+It is an open source web server for Java based web application.
 Tomcat is licensed under Apache License version 2.
 Apache tomcat team has announced its latest alpha release 9.0.0.M1 (alpha) on Nov 19, 2015.

 Install Apache Tomcat 9

 This article will help you to Install Tomcat 9 (alpha) on CentOS & Red Hat systems.
 Tomcat 9 alpha release is available for download.
 To install other version of tomcat visit Tomcat 8 on CentOS & Red Hat.

 Step 1: Verify JAVA